 The project site does possess any existing housing.
 The Project would provide 60 new dwelling units, thus resulting in an overall increase in the neighborhood housing stock.
-Additionally the project provides 7,471 square feet of ground floor commercial space, which would be divided into two or more units that would suit for neighborhood serving retail and services.
+Additionally the project continues to provide approximately 10,000 square feet of ground floor PDR space, and will retain the current PDR tenant.
 The massing and scale of the building and the palette of metal, brick and glass reflects nearby industrial buildings and uses.
 Overall, the Project offers an architectural treatment and design that is contemporary, yet consistent and compatible with the surrounding neighborhood.
 For these reasons, the proposed Project would protect and preserve the cultural and economic diversity of the neighborhood.